LIAR, LIAR, PANTS ON FIRE

 Remember prescriptive easements?
 Those are easements and other rights over property which can be taken because they are exercised adversely to the owner for a number of years (the number varies from state to state).

 For example, the electric company strings wires across the corner of your homestead.
 You didn’t give anyone permission to do that.
 The wires hang there for 21 years, providing a perch for the pigeons and a trellis for the kudzu.
 You don’t like them, but you don’t do anything about them.
-Then you sell the place to Sherman Shyster, an angry lawyer with a word processor.
+Then you sell the place to Sherman Shyster, an angry lawyer with a laptop and printer.
 He immediately sues the power company for trespass.
 But because the wires have been hanging there for a sufficient number of years, the court that the electric company has gained the right to the air rights over that corner of property by a “prescriptive easement.”

 The exercise of adverse rights – the wires hanging there – must be done openly, notoriously and continuously.
 Anything less, and there’s no easement.
 In today’s case from California, Gabriele wanted a nice driveway on a sloping hill, but he couldn’t fit it onto his fairly vertical land.
 So he made a deal with his neighbor, Mrs. Hoehne.
 She gave him a non-exclusive easement to build a drive on a described bit of land, and in return he agreed to build a nice road for her to use to come down to and across a retention pond and dam she had.